Interlayer coupling driven stabilization and superconductivity in bilayer CoTe$_2$: results and discussions

 \subsection{Dynamical stability of 2L CoTe$_2$}

 Interestingly, we find that the dynamical instability is suppressed when going from the 1L to the 2L structure.
-Fig.~\ref{fig3}(a) shows the $\omega_{\boldsymbol{q}\nu}$ of 2L CoTe$_2$.
+Our calculations show that, for 2L CoTe$_2$, the AA-stacked 1T structure is the most energetically favorable among the stacking configurations considered (see Fig.$~$S5 \citep{SM}), consistent with its bulk counterpart.
+Fig.~\ref{fig3}(a) shows the $\omega_{\boldsymbol{q}\nu}$ of the 2L CoTe$_2$.
 With the exception of a very small region of $\boldsymbol{q}$ near the $\Gamma$ point, in which a few imaginary modes emerge (the lowest energy about $-0.29~\mathrm{meV}$), all $\omega_{\boldsymbol{q}\nu}$ are positive.
 The weak imaginary modes are attributable to numerical noise and are therefore negligible.
 By comparing the $\omega_{\boldsymbol{q}\nu}$ and the PHDOS of the 1L (Figs.~\ref{fig1}(b) and \ref{fig1}(c)) with those of the 2L (Figs.~\ref{fig3}(a) and \ref{fig3}(b)), it is evident that the imaginary phonon modes in the two lowest branches---associated with Te$_z$ and Co$_{xy}$ vibrations---are fully eliminated in the 2L.
 These instabilities evolve into phonon modes that exhibit locally flattened dispersions in the vicinity of the M and K points, with characteristic energies of about 5.1, 7.3, and 8.4~meV, thereby producing the three corresponding PHDOS peaks in Fig.~\ref{fig3}(b).
 These modes are relevant to the superconductivity in the 2L, as discussed later.

 The absence of imaginary phonon modes in the 2L indicates that interlayer coupling is crucial for stabilizing the structure.
-To verify this conjecture, we constructed 2L structures with different interlayer spacings and calculated the potential energy surfaces (PESs) along the atomic displacement directions, corresponding to the imaginary modes at the M and K points of the 1L (insets of Fig.~\ref{fig1}(e)).
+To verify this conjecture, we constructed 2L structures with different interlayer spacings and calculated the potential energy surfaces (PESs) along the atomic displacement directions, corresponding to the imaginary modes at the M and K points of the 1L (insets of Fig.~\ref{fig1}(d)).
 As shown in Fig.~\ref{fig3}(c), when the interlayer spacing exceeds 17~\AA, the interlayer coupling is weak, and the PESs at both the M and K points exhibit a concave shape, consistent with the 1L results.
 As the interlayer spacing decreases toward the fully relaxed bilayer distance (2.66~\AA), the PES gradually evolves from concave to convex, corresponding to positive vibrational frequencies.
 These results show that interlayer coupling is essential for stabilizing the 2L structure.
 The underlying mechanism is analyzed below from an electronic-structure perspective.